Outlaw King

-The film starred an ensemble cast led by Chris Pine as Robert the Bruce, alongside Aaron Taylor-Johnson, Florence Pugh, Billy Howle, Sam Spruell, Tony Curran, Callan Mulvey, James Cosmo, and Stephen Dillane.
-It premiered at the Toronto International Film Festival on September 6, 2018, and was digitally released on November 9, 2018, by Netflix.
-The film received mixed reviews from critics, with praise for its production design, sets, performances, and choreography, but criticism for its historical inaccuracies and clichés.
+Outlaw King is a 2018 historical action drama film, co-written, produced, and directed by David Mackenzie.
+Chris Pine stars as Scottish king Robert the Bruce during the Scottish Wars of Independence in 1304–07.
+The ensemble cast also features Aaron Taylor-Johnson, Florence Pugh, Billy Howle, Sam Spruell, Tony Curran, Callan Mulvey, James Cosmo and Stephen Dillane.

+Outlaw King premiered at the Toronto International Film Festival on September 6, 2018, and was released on streaming on November 9 by Netflix.
+The film received mixed reviews from critics, who praised its production design, sets, performances, and choreography, but criticised its historical inaccuracies and clichés.

 Plot

-In 1304, outside the besieged Stirling Castle, John Comyn, Robert Bruce, and other Scottish nobility surrender to Edward I of England.
-He demands their homage to get their land back.
+In 1304, outside the besieged Stirling Castle, John Comyn, Robert Bruce and their allies surrender to Edward I of England and pay him their homage.

-Afterwards, Bruce spars with Edward's heir, the Edward, Prince of Wales, and is wed to his goddaughter, Elizabeth de Burgh.
-Lord James Douglas arrives, asking for the restoration of his ancestral lands but is denied, due to the previous Lord Douglas' so-called treason.
-The King and Prince depart Scotland, leaving Comyn and Bruce in charge, under watch of the Earl of Pembroke Aymer de Valence.
+Afterwards, Bruce spars with the king's son, Edward, Prince of Wales, whom he had known as a child (their fathers becoming friends whilst fighting on crusade in the Holy Land).
+A widower, he is betrothed to the king's goddaughter, Elizabeth de Burgh.
+Lord James Douglas arrives, asking for the restoration of his ancestral lands, but is denied on the grounds that his father Lord Douglas committed treason.
+The King and Prince depart Scotland, with Bruce and Comyn acting as their vassals under the supervision of the Earl of Pembroke, Aymer de Valence.

-Elizabeth marries Bruce, but he respectfully delays the consummation.
+Robert marries Elizabeth but respectfully delays the consummation.
+Elizabeth is, however, an increasingly important presence in the life of Robert's daughter, Marjorie.
 Not long after, his father, the Lord of Annandale, dies, fearing his friendship with the King of England may have been an error.